kathrinmzl/inside-india/README.md

 ### Media
 All images were taken from the [Unsplash](https://unsplash.com/) website.

-The icon is taken from [flaticon](https://www.flaticon.com/free-icons/india-map).
+The india map icon is taken from [flaticon](https://www.flaticon.com/free-icons/india-map).

+The icons in the footer are taken from [Font Awesome](https://fontawesome.com/icons).